silagokth/SiLagoDoc/docs/ToolChain/Vesyla/Reference/DRRAComponents/CMakeBuildSystem.md

     description file (`isa.json`) of each component to the build directory
   - Copying the technology description file (e.g., `tech:gf22.json`)
     of each component to the build directory
+  - Copying the common Jinja2 templates to the build directory
   - Copying `rtl` folders of each component to the build directory
   - Copying `Bender.yml` of each component to the build directory
   - Copying fabric source rtl (`lib/fabric/rtl`), Bender file